gchure/phd/docs/src/chapter_07/section_07_IND_mutants.md

 the Q291K $\Delta F$ when the parameters fit to the O3 induction profile are used.
 As the induction profile for Q291K paired with O3 is effectively flat at a fold-change of 1, it is difficult to properly estimate the parameters of our sigmoidal function.
-We note all measurements of $\Delta F$ for Q291K are described by using either the parameters fit to either O1 or O3 induction profiles, suggesting that the choice of fit strain makes little difference.
+We note that all measurements of $\Delta F$ for Q291K are described by using the parameters fit to either O1 or O3 induction profiles, suggesting that the choice of fit strain makes little difference.

 ![**Pairwise comparison of fit strain versus predictions assuming only